mschlenker/RollerCaster/README.md

 * Clean up dead JavaScript code
 * Fix bug: when started without a Chromecast present, the play/pause button might stay inactive
-* Create a nicer user interface in two pane layout (landscape)
+* Create a nicer user interface in two pane layout (landscape) - you are welcome to contribute mockups!
 * Adjust this user interface to portrait mode (player on top, list below) for Windows 8 tablets
 * Make player window invisible when casting to Chromecast, just show controls (play/pause, timeline, volume...)
 * Add selection of subtitles